yonicd/shinyHeatmaply/README.md

 Main difference between the Shiny application and the Shiny gadget:

   - The application has an import interface as part of the application.
-    - Currently: csv,txt,tab,xls,xlsx,rda files are supported.
+    - Currently: csv,txt,tab,xls,xlsx,rd,rda files are supported.

   - The gadget is called from the R console and accepts input arguments.
 The object defined as the input to the shinyHeatmaply gadget is a data.frame or a list of data.frames.